guilindner/VortexFitting/docs/methodology.rst

 not required for the HIT cases, it is only used when we have an non-homogeneous direction.

-In figure :numref:`nonnorm2` we see the original swirling strength field, where 104 vortices were found, mostly near the wall, where the boundary layer plays an important role in increasing the swirling strengtht.
+In :numref:`nonnorm2` we see the original swirling strength field, where 104 vortices were found, mostly near the wall, where the boundary layer plays an important role in increasing the swirling strengtht.
 The yellow circles corresponds to the vortices rotating clockwise and the green circles for the counter-clockwise